hipay/hipay-docs/hipay-enterprise-sdk-php/4-Installation.md

 Before starting the installation, please read all the instructions and make sure you've gone through the Prerequisites and recommendations section.

-It is recommended to use Composer to install the HiPay Fullservice SDK for PHP.
+It is recommended to use Composer to install the HiPay Enterprise SDK for PHP.

 ## How to use Composer